cloud-gov/cg-site/content/apps/troubleshooting.md

 - Pushed application files must total less than 1GB.
 Use `.cfignore` to specify files which should be excluded from the push.
 - The combined size of application files and the specified buildpack must total less than 1.5GB.
 - The entire compiled droplet must total less than 4GB.
-- Staging must complete with 15 minutes and application must start within 5 minutes by default.
+- Staging must complete within 15 minutes and application must start within 5 minutes by default.

 ### Buildpacks used